● What We Do

 We build the conditions for community-led change to happen.

-This Living Place is a community-led organisation rooted in Somerset and Dorset.
+This Living Place is a community-led organisation rooted in Somerset and Dorset, working locally while connecting with others across the UK.

 Mission